All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 A Special Disability Trust is available in your Will if you have a 3-Generation Testamentary Trust Will.

 All Legal Consolidated 3-Generation Testamentary Trust Wills contain Special Disability Trusts.
 They sit in the Will dormant.
-After you die, they are turned on and off as your beneficiaries, children, grandchildren and great-grandchildren require.
+After you die, they are turned on and off as your beneficiaries, children, grandchildren, and great-grandchildren require.
 However, they are only one of the many benefits of a 3-Generation Testamentary Trust Will.

 Protects from death duties, divorcing and bankrupt children and a 32% tax on super.
 Build online with free lifetime updates: